goschtl/zope/zope3book/trunk/source/skinning.rst

 * Both support inheritance/acquisition

 This is realized through a combination of interface inheritance and component lookup techniques.
-We will discuss this in more detail later.
+This book will discuss this in more detail later.

 Skins are directly provided by a request